Pence: I'll likely never see eye to eye with Trump on Jan. 6

 Pence: I’ll likely never see eye to eye with Trump on Jan.
 6

 MANCHESTER, N.H.
-(AP) — Former Vice President Mike Pence says he isn’t sure he and former President Donald Trump would ever see “eye to eye” over what happened on Jan.
-6 but that he would “always be proud of what we accomplished for the American people over the last four years.”
-Pence made the comments in a speech Thursday at a Republican dinner in the early voting state of New Hampshire.
-It was his most extensive comments on the events of Jan.
-6, when angry Trump supporters broke into the Capitol building, some chanting “Hang Mike Pence!” after the vice president said he did not have the authority to overturn Trump’s electoral defeat.
+(AP) — Former Vice President Mike Pence says he isn’t sure he and former President Donald Trump will ever see “eye to eye” over what happened on Jan.
+6 but he will “always be proud of what we accomplished for the American people over the last four years.”
+Pence made the comments in a speech Thursday at a Republican dinner in the early-voting state of New Hampshire.
+They were his most extensive comments yet on the events of Jan.
+6, when angry Trump supporters stormed the U.S. Capitol, some chanting “Hang Mike Pence!” after the vice president said he did not have the authority to overturn Trump’s electoral defeat.